Jennifer Frisch: Minnesota Court of Appeals service

-In March 2020, Frisch was one of three candidates submitted by a merit selection panel to the Governor to fill a vacancy on the Court of Appeals.
-On April 1, 2020, Governor Tim Walz announced the appointment of Frisch to the Minnesota Court of Appeals to fill the vacancy left by the retirement of Edward Cleary.
+In March 2020, Frisch was one of three candidates a merit selection panel submitted to the governor to fill a vacancy on the Court of Appeals.
+On April 1, 2020, Governor Tim Walz announced Frisch's appointment to the Minnesota Court of Appeals to fill the vacancy left by the retirement of Edward Cleary.
 She took office on May 4, 2020.
+On November 26, 2024 Walz appointed Frisch as Chief Judge of the Minnesota Court of Appeals to replace the retiring Susan Segal.
+Frisch assumed office on December 31, 2024.